liweitianux/atoolbox/README.md

 Aly's toolbox
 =============

-Aaron LI

-This repository contains various tools for my daily usage, handy command line scripts, astronomical data analysis tools, etc.
+Various tools to help do some daily works, manage the system, archive useful scripts, analyze data, etc. etc. etc.

-Some tools are written by myself, some are steal from others :)
+Some tools were written by myself, and some were stolen from others :-P

-**NOTE**: This repository is currently very rough, and need many cleanups.

 # License
-These tools are distributed under the MIT license, unless otherwise declared in the corresponding files.
+These tools are distributed under the **MIT license**, unless otherwise declared in the corresponding files.